 About the Company

-Continuum Dance Project started as a collective of dance alumni from Boston Arts Academy (BAA).
-The mission of Continuum Dance Project is to create a choreographic laboratory for Boston Arts Academy dance alumni to work collaboratively and explore new choreography in their post secondary or post college dance making journey.
-It is a forum for these young artists to develop their own voices.
-The project grew out of a collaboration between these young dancer’s high school mentor Fernadina Chan, founding artistic dean and dance chair of Boston Arts Academy, and three dancers Adriane Brayton (2007), Mayra Hernandez (2005) and Mary Ellen Liacos (2007) when they created ‘Shifting Scape” as a response to climate change in 2013 for the Center for Arts Education at Boston Arts Academy.
-Since its inception, Continuum Dance Project choreographers have created work for Across The Ages Dance Project’s last three seasons; performed at Dance For World Community; produced their first concert “EVOLUTION “at The Dance Complex in 2014.
-They have collaborated with culinary artist Dani Coleman to create a site-specific interactive fundraising event “Pairing” – pairing dance and food at a Victorian house in 2015 and are planning a reprise “Pairing II” in April 2016 at a different venue.
+Continuum Dance Project (CDP) under co-directorship of Fernadina Chan and Adriane Brayton, is a Boston based dance company focused on creating site-specific work, cross-disciplinary collaboration, and reflecting the values and backgrounds of our collaborators.
+Founded in 2013 by Fernadina Chan, Founding Artistic Dean of Boston Arts Academy (BAA), CDP started as a collective of BAA dance alumni.
+It is a choreographic laboratory for Boston Arts Academy dance alumni to work collaboratively and explore new choreography; it is a forum for these young artists to develop their voices.
+The project grew out of a collaboration between these young dancer’s high school mentor Fernadina Chan, and three dancers Adriane Brayton (2007), Mayra Hernandez (2005) and Mary Ellen Liacos (2007) when they created ‘Shifting Scape” (2013) as a response to climate change, which premiered at the Boston Museum of Science.
+Since its inception, Continuum Dance Project choreographers have created work for three seasons of the Across The Ages Dance Project; performed at Dance For World Community; produced their first concert “EVOLUTION “at The Dance Complex in 2014.
+They have collaborated with culinary artists Dani Coleman and David Kriz to create four seasons of their site-specific interactive fundraising event “Pairing” – pairing dance and food at a Victorian house, in an award winning shade garden, and at Larz Anderson Park in Brookline MA.
+Now, under the Co-Directorship of Adriane Brayton (class of 2007) and Fernadina Chan, CDP received the prestigious Boston Center for the Arts (BCA) Choreographer Residency in 2017 and created its first evening length collaborative and site-specific work.